alf10087/RD/README.md

 * **Assignment 1.do:** The Stata Do file generates the computations necessary to satisfy the basic instructions

-* **assignment 1.smcl:** Stata Log file that is generated after running the Stata Do Fil
+* **assignment 1.smcl:** Stata Log file that is generated after running the Stata Do-File

 * **Assignment 1.Rnw:** The R sweave (latex) file to generate the PDF final output, including the code for the bootstrap method.